Nautilus U616 Upright Bike is the upgraded upright exercise bike.

 Nautilus U616 Upright Bike Price

-It is also similar to the Schwinn 170 and is about $100 more than it (when I checked – it does depend on the deals at the time).
+It is also similar to the Schwinn 170 and is more than it (when I checked – it does depend on the deals at the time).
 The difference is the use of bluetooth for uploading information – which may become more featured over time and it is a more solid bike – so is likely to be more durable being able to stand up to tougher workouts (however, it doesn’t really come out in the reviews that there has been any problems inthis reagard with the 170)

 The Nautilus U616 Upright Bike comes with a lot of great features to get a good low impact cardio workout in your home.